 However, when the meniscus is actually repaired and not just debrided, there are other factors to consider.
 When a meniscus is repaired, the tear is approximated using stitches to allow the tear to heal.

 Rehabilitation following a meniscus repair has to be more conservative, however, despite research saying otherwise, there are still many rehabilitation protocols floating around the orthopaedic and sports medicine world that recommend limiting weight-bearing and range of motion after a meniscal repair.
 We continue to ignore the literature because of fear that the ‘stress’ on the meniscus with walking and range of motion may be too high.

-Unfortunately, many of these commonly used protocols are from the 1990’s.
-(The current protocols we use can be found at RehabilitationProtocols.com)
+Unfortunately, many of these commonly used protocols are from the 1990s.
+(Click here for the updated rehabilitation protocols we currently use.)